DRIVER-EU/test-bed-design/doc/test-bed-description.md

 ## 2.4 Evaluation

 Evaluation is needed to verify that the Trial or training objectives have been achieved.
-The test-bed provides two services for this: an Online Observer Support tool and an After-Action Review tool.
+The Test-bed provides two services for this: an Online Observer Support tool and an After-Action Review tool.

 ### Online Observer Support tool